June 15,2022 | CPQ How to Ensure Your CPQ and Commerce Strategies Are Aligned

 To keep things trending upward and maintain a factor of agility in a dynamic market, you want to ensure your underlying CPQ system is in alignment with your overall commerce strategy.

-And while there may not be a picture-perfect CPQ to address each and every business need, there are absolutely ways to leverage a proper system to cover the majority of your use cases while leaving room for personalization and scalable expansion down the line.
+And while there may not be a picture-perfect CPQ for eCommerce to address each and every business need, there are absolutely ways to leverage a proper system to cover the majority of your use cases while leaving room for personalization and scalable expansion down the line.

 Here, we’ll shine a spotlight on the main things you’ll want to consider to ensure your CPQ and commerce strategies are properly aligned, along with some opportunities for advancement to keep on your radar.